Mrs C Wagner: Headteacher

 Mr Norrey joined West London Free School in June 2015 and has taught Physics, Chemistry and Biology up to KS4 and Physics at KS5.
 He became a teacher to combine his passion for science with his love of communicating and discussing knowledge and ideas.
 Outside of school, he enjoys watching and playing football and is also a keen guitarist and casual pianist.

-Mr A Norton: Acting Director of Sport and Head of Year 7
+Mr A Norton: Acting Director of Sport

 Mr Norton attended the University of Exeter where he obtained a degree in Sport and Exercise Science.
 After three years of coaching tennis and skiing, he returned to Exeter to complete a PGCE in PE.
 Before joining the West London Free School, he worked at the City of London School and Eton College.